andrewKOwong/mixedconclusions/content/blog/clps/index.md

-While I did not really consider responsive design when building the dashboard, the default Streamlit behaviour seems to function well enough on mobile, as most of the UI is down a central column.
+While I did not really consider responsive design when building the dashboard, the default Streamlit behaviour seems to function well enough on mobile, as most of the UI is inside a central column.
 However, some of the survey variables with many options (i.e. with many categories on the x-axis) end up being extremely-cramped or unreadable on mobile